Search:

 • ask if there are any new people at the meeting and welcome them

-• President's notices
+• President's or Committee notices

 • weekly activity reports